+: HELLO USER.
+ACCOUNT

-:HELLO USER.ACCOUNT REMOTE HELLO RUSER.RACCOUNT;DSLINE=LINE2
+:REMOTE HELLO RUSER.RACCOUNT;DSLINE=LINE2

-where USER and ACCOUNT are valid user and account names (respectively) within the accounting structure of your local HP 3000, RUSER and RACCOUNT are valid user and account names (respectively) within the accounting structure of the remote HP 3000, and LINE2 is the device class name or node name of the local IODS0 or IODSX entry associated with the line that you want to use.
+where USER and ACCOUNT are valid user and account names (respectively) within the accounting structure of your local HP 3000, RUSER and RACCOUNT are valid user and account names (respectively) within the accounting structure of the remote HP 3000, and LINE2 is the device class name of the local IODS0 entry (or the node name associated with the IODSX entry) for the line that you want to use.

-Next, issue a local MPE :FILE command defining the file SOURCE1 as being a remote disc file.
+Next, issue a local MPE: FILE command defining the file SOURCE1 as being a remote disc file.

-:FILE SOURCE1;DEV=LINE2#DISC
+:FILE SOURCE1; DEV=LINE2#DISC